+Exams may consist of a combination of multiple-choice, short-answer questions, long-answer questions, and written responses.
+All exams are closed book examinations.
+Notes, cheat-sheets, or any other physical aids are NOT allowed for the examinations, with the exception of: "Rates, Credits, and Other Data" info sheet from the course textbook and access to the income tax act.
 Dictionaries are NOT allowed for the examinations.
-All exams are closed book examinations.
-Notes, cheat-sheets, or any other physical aids other than a calculator and the "Rates, Credits, and Other Data" info sheet from the course textbook are NOT allowed for the examinations.